 - in respect of client's cases, I will usually retain personal data whilst that case is ongoing.
-Subject to my policy in respect of hard copy client documents, I will thereafter usually store and retain personal data for a period ("the initial period") not exceeding the period during which any claims arising out of my involvement in the case in question may be brought against me.
+I will thereafter usually store and retain personal data for a period ("the initial period") not exceeding the period during which any claims arising out of my involvement in the case in question may be brought against me.
 The initial period will usually be determined by the provisions of the Limitation Act 1980, but will generally be not be less than 6 years from the date of my last involvement in the case, and may be greater.
 The initial period may be substantially greater where the case includes matters relating to a child, or relating to a person who is mentally incapacitated.
 At the end of the initial period, any further retention will be reviewed and the personal data will be marked for deletion or marked for retention for a further period.
 I am likely to mark data for retention for a further period only where the information is needed for legal proceedings, regulatory matters or active complaints.
-Deletion will be carried out as soon as reasonably practicable. - Client documents which are provided to me in hard copy or sent electronically and printed by me or my clerks are likely to be returned to the solicitor or lay client or (at their request) confidentially destroyed, as soon as reasonably practicable after the case determines or I learn that I am no longer instructed on the case. - I will store some of your information which I need to carry out conflict checks and for accounting purposes for the rest of my career.
+Deletion will be carried out as soon as reasonably practicable; - I will store some of your information which I need to carry out conflict checks and for accounting purposes for the rest of my career.
 However, this is likely to be limited to your name, contact details and name of the case.
 It will not contain any sensitive personal data; - Names and contact details obtained during the conduct of a client's case will be deleted unless likely to be used again during the course of my provision of legal services; - Data collected by me for marketing purposes (which will not include sensitive data) will only be stored for as long as it is reasonably believed to be relevant for such purposes;

-Further details are contained in my Retention and Disposal Policy (copy available on request).
+Further details are contained in my Retention and Disposal Policy, (copy available on request).